IndigoUnited/js-dejavu/README.md

 _NOTE_: The strict mode works well with "use strict".
       Though, to improve performance, the loose version is not compatible with "use strict".
-      Run a preprocessor to remove "use strict" from all production code.
+      Run a preprocessor to remove "use strict" from all production code (e.g.: requirejs optimizer tool).

 ## Usage ##